 Our new Colorado friend, Dave (a very wise and insightful fellow), visited Mesa Verde with us that day.
 While walking around the sites, he let us know about the types of rocks we found, like travertine, fossilized clay and gypsum.
 Dave filled us in on the incredible resources that the Mesa Verdeans had right at their fingertips, like the San Juan Basin, the Rio Grand Valley and the Great Basin.

 We went to the museum and learned a lot about the lifestyle of the inhabitants at Mesa Verde and online, we saw photographs from the first caravan of Americans, who had driven their old-school Ford automobiles to see the mesa.
 One of the funniest moments was when we found a tin can from around the late 1950’s.
 It reminded us that time is a layered cake.
 The first people of that land made their mark, the pioneers and builders of this country made theirs and modern folk continue to imprint the land.
 We recommend anyone visiting Colorado, to take a day and go visit the amazing Mesa Verde National Park.
-Stay tuned for more from our cross-country adventure!
+See what happens next on our cross-country adventure here!

 MORE TRAVEL POSTS LIKE THIS ONE: